winterbe/java8-tutorial/README.md

 ---

 <p align="center">
  ★★★ Like this project?
-Leave a star, <a href="https://twitter.com/winterbe_">follow on Twitter</a> and check out my new project <a href="https://github.com/winterbe/sequency">Sequency</a>.
+Leave a star, <a href="https://twitter.com/winterbe_">follow on Twitter</a> or <a href="https://www.paypal.me/winterbe">donate</a> to support my work.
 Thanks! ★★★
 </p>

 ---